arjun372/NE591-008/README.md

 Computational Methods in Nuclear Engineering`.
 The course aims to provide a theoretical foundation of mathematical methods applied broadly in nuclear engineering and to construct algorithms to implement the resulting formalisms on digital computers.
 The labs involve designing computer programs in low-level languages (exclusively Fortran or C++) and their implementation, verification, and testing.
-I have chosen to organize it this way to build on the cumulative code changes from each lab, and to reuse as many helper functions as possible.
-A secondary objective is to benchmark my implementations against the `Boost` library functions.
+I have chosen to organize this repo in a manner that builds on the cumulative code changes from each lab, and reuses as many helper functions as possible.
+A secondary objective is to benchmark my implementations against the `C++17` and `Boost` library functions.

 ## Table of Contents